Digital-Satellite-Club/PacSatAFSKBoard/ProcessorPins.md

 AX5043 enables low to individually power them on.
 Then the processor can drive PA\_PWR\_EN high to power on the PA and LNA\_ENABLE high to enable the LNA.

+# Active/Standby State Machine

+The logic below is for the board being active or not.
+For instance, if OTHER\_FAULT\_N is low, then it is true.
+These are all this way since they are all negative logic.
+This is only used if the active state is not externally controlled.

+The boards will switch activity periodically to test the other board.

+PowerUp:

+  !OTHER\_PRESENCE\_N -> ActiveOtherBoardNotPresent
+  OTHER\_PRESENCE\_N && OTHER\_ACTIVE\_N -> Inactive
+  OTHER\_PRESENCE\_N && !OTHER\_ACTIVE\_N && !IAmBoard2 -> ActiveOtherBoardPresent
+  OTHER\_PRESENCE\_N && !OTHER\_ACTIVE\_N && IAmBoard2 -> InactiveWaitActivate
+    start timer

+Inactive:
+  OTHER\_FAULT\_N -> ActiveOtherBoardPresent
+    power cycle other board.
+  !OTHER\_ACTIVE\_N -> ActiveOtherBoardPresent
+  !OTHER\_PRESENCE\_N -> ActiveOtherBoardNotPresent
+    log presence issue

+InactiveWaitActivate:
+  OTHER\_FAULT\_N -> ActiveOtherBoardPresent
+    stop timer
+    power cycle other board.
+  OTHER\_ACTIVE\_N -> Inactive
+    stop timer
+  !OTHER\_ACTIVE\_N && timeout -> ActiveOtherBoardPresent
+  !OTHER\_PRESENCE\_N -> ActiveOtherBoardNotPresent
+    stop timer
+    log presence issue

+ActiveOtherBoardPresent:
+  OTHER\_FAULT\_N -> ActiveOtherBoardPresent
+    power cycle other board.
+  OTHER\_ACTIVE\_N -> Inactive
+  !OTHER\_PRESENCE\_N -> ActiveOtherBoardNotPresent
+    log presence issue

+ActiveOtherBoardNotPresent:
+  OTHER\_PRESENCE\_N -> ActiveOtherBoardPresent
+    log presence issue

+Note that except for power up, transitions based on OTHER\_PRESENCE\_N should never happen.
+These should be logged.

+FIXME - There needs to be some synchronization handling added to this.

+FIXME - Some sort of handling needs to be added in the case that the other board is determined to be faulty.